 Job Functions, Duties, Responsibilities and Position Qualifications:

-Demonstrates efficiency by timely performing procedures and determining priority.
-Utilizes appropriate supplies with minimal waste.
+Demonstrates efficiency by delivering reports, records, etc. within time frame and is able to prioritize delivery schedule based on volume Utilizes appropriate supplies with minimal waste.
 Operates equipment to maximize efficiency and minimize down time.
 Utilizes unstructured time constructively.

 Enthusiastically performs miscellaneous duties with completion in a designated time frame.

-Scope: Promotes quality patient/client relations and creates supportive climate by serving as a role model.
-Respects and maintains the confidentiality of information relative to the laboratory.
-Adheres to all laboratory policies and regulations.
-Works with minimal direction, consults with supervisors as needed.
-Functions as a liaison between the laboratory and the laboratory customers.
-Operates general laboratory equipment, including but not limited to: telephones, computer keyboards and CRT, centrifuges, and manual pipettes.
-Effectively communicates via written, verbal, face-to-face, telephone, and computer methods.
+Scope: Respects and maintains the confidentiality of information being picked up and/or delivered.
+Works with minimal direction; consults with technical staff as needed.
+Functions as a liaison between the organization and the organization’s customers.
+Operates general laboratory equipment, including but not limited to telephones, photocopier, computer keyboards and CRT, and centrifuges.
+Operates a conventional vehicle (car, truck, and/or van).

-Skills: Ability to communicate effectively at all levels within the laboratory and with laboratory customers.
-Ability to read and write.
+Skills: Ability to communicate effectively at all levels within the organization and with organization’s customers.
+Ability to read and write in English.
+Ability to work without close supervision.
+Ability to interact with the organization’s customers in a professional, cordial manner.

-Reporting Relationship: Reports to Laboratory Patient Service Center Team Leader.
+Reporting Relationship: Reports to Laboratory Distribution Services Supervisor.

 Scheduled Weekly Hours: